bdhami/ivr/readme.md

 # Voice IVR

-Navigate a IVR (phone tree) using keys or speech-to-text
+ IVR (phone tree) using keys or speech-to-text

 ## Pre-requisites